insidemordecai/practice/README.md

 # Practice

-A repository for my personal use in practicing with Codility
+A repository for my personal use in coding practice